yahyachammami/Yahia_Docs-/Yahia_Docs-/3eme_ESSAI/PFE Reports/Readme.md

 ------

-People They might ignore your effort, doubt your capabilities, or pretend your progress is small.
+People might ignore your effort, doubt your capabilities, or pretend your progress is small.
 But **don’t ever underestimate yourself you are better than the version of you that started this journey**, and that’s what truly counts.

 Every step you take matters.
 Every hour you spend learning, building, and pushing forward brings you closer to the person you’re meant to be.